Storage effect: Empirical studies

 Colleen Kelly and colleagues have used congeneric species pairs to examine storage dynamics where species similarity is a natural outcome of relatedness and not dependent on researcher-based estimates.
 Initial studies were of 12 species of trees coexisting in a tropical deciduous forest at the Chamela Biological Station in Jalisco, Mexico.
 For each of the 12 species they examined age structure (calculated from size and species-specific growth rate), and found that recruitment of young trees varies from year to year.
 Grouping the species into 6 congeneric pairs, the locally rarer species of each pair unanimously had a more irregular age distributions than the more common species.
 This finding strongly suggests that between closely competing tree species, the rarer species experiences stronger recruitment fluctuation than the commoner species.
 Such difference in recruitment fluctuation, combined with evidence of greater competitive ability in the rarer species of each pair, indicates a difference in covariance between the environment and competition between rare and common species.
 Since species-specific environmental response and buffered population growth can be naturally assumed, their finding strongly suggests that the storage effect operates in this tropical deciduous forest so as to maintain the coexistence between different tree species.
 Further work with these species has shown that the storage dynamic is a pairwise, competitive relationship, between congeneric species pairs, and possibly extending as successively nested pairs within a genus.

 Angert and colleagues demonstrated the temporal storage effect occurring in the desert annual plant community on Tumamoc Hill, Arizona.
 Previous studies had shown the annual plants in that community exhibited a trade-off between growth rate (a proxy for competitive ability) and water use efficiency (a proxy for drought tolerance).
 As a result, some plants grew better during wet years, while others grew better during dry years.
 This, combined with variation in germination rates, produced an overall community average storage effect of 0.103.
 In other words, the storage effect is expected to help the population of any species at low density to increase, on average, by 10.3% each generation, until it recovers from low density.

+More recent studies attempted to quantify multiple coexistence mechanisms at once.
+These studies generally concluded that the storage effect was a weaker than other mechanism.
+For example, a laboratory study of plankton showed that a storage effect was promoting coexistence, but its impact was weaker than relative nonlinearity.
+Similarly, studies of annual plant and semi-arid grassland communities found that the storage effect had a small to negligible impact on coexistence, and that coexistence was maintained by variation-independent mechanisms.

+Theoretical criticisms

+Several empirical studies quantified multiple coexistence mechanisms at once, and mostly found that the storage effect was weaker than other mechanisms.
+Recent theoretical work attempted to understand why.
+It argued that most studies of the temporal storage effect focused on a narrow set of theoretical models that had very similar assumptions.
+It showed four such assumptions which, if removed, greatly weaken the storage effect.